Anam Cara Writer's and Artist's Retreat: Facilities and operations

-The retreat house comprises a set of private rooms, and a number of common spaces, with a library in addition to books in most rooms, and extensive quiet grounds.
-Within the grounds a wide range of private working locations have been developed, in garden settings, by a duck pond, and on a landscaped river bank, as well as relaxation aids such as a labyrinth, meditation huts, and an accessible island within the small river.
-There is also a sauna, and a hot tub where guests and retreat leaders can relax and discuss work in progress.
-Parking is available but guests are encouraged to avoid the distraction of driving, and having remained offline for many years, there is wireless internet for visitors who need it.
-The location can be reached by a daily private bus from Cork city.
+The retreat house comprises a set of private rooms, and a number of common spaces, with a library in addition to books in most rooms.
+Within the grounds are private working locations have been developed, in garden settings, by a duck pond, and on a landscaped river bank.
+There is also a sauna, and a hot tub.

 Anam Cara offers two broad types of retreat: guided and self-directed.
-The guided workshops, usually hosted by 1-2 coaches or teachers, cover a wide range of topics, and occupy several weeks each year.
-For the rest of the year, creative guests can develop their own work, aided by discussions with the retreat's director, and with fellow guests.
-In these retreat periods, the house operates on a silent regime from after breakfast to dinner time.
-It has been commented that guests sometimes come to work on one art, and shift to another, and that some guests continue cooperation after their visits.
+The guided workshops, usually hosted by 1-2 coaches or teachers, and occupy several weeks each year.
+For the rest of the year, creative guests can develop their own work.

-Prospective guests are asked to send a summary of their proposed project, but even beginning writers and artists are welcome, in contrast to some more formal retreat centres, which target, for example, a track record of published or displayed work.

 Artistic competitions, events and publication

 The retreat has sponsored competitions for many years, with prizes including free visits to the facility.
 The location also hosts a range of events.
-Some of the competitions and events raise funds for charity.

 The retreat has published a book, in aid of Pieta House, Diving into the Mystery: Studies in the Creative Process.

 Recognition and guests

-Aside from endorsements by guests, listed as a top five retreat by Canada's Globe and Mail, as well as in articles in the Irish Times, and magazines in England and Wales.
-As a private establishment, the retreat does not publish data on guests but some who have commented on their experiences include Nessa O'Mahony, former US Poet Laureate Billy Collins, Alex Barclay, Man Booker Award finalist Jhumpa Lahiri, celebrity chef Gerry Galvin, Bernard O'Donoghue, Leanne O'Sullivan, Sassa Buregren, Ulf Lindström and Réaltán Ní Leannáin.
+Some who have commented on their experiences include Nessa O'Mahony, former US Poet Laureate Billy Collins, Alex Barclay, Man Booker Award finalist Jhumpa Lahiri, chef Gerry Galvin, Bernard O'Donoghue, Leanne O'Sullivan, Sassa Buregren, Ulf Lindström and Réaltán Ní Leannáin.